Information You Can Find in Our Guide:

 While most federal senior housing programs service these income ranges, certain USDA programs are available to seniors in the moderate-income range as well, which is no more than 115 percent of the area’s median.
-Review the sections below to learn more about these federal low-income housing benefits for the elderly, including how to apply for seniors federal housing programs.
+Review the sections below to learn more about these federal low-income housing benefits for the elderly.

 What is the HUD Housing Choice Voucher program (Section 8)?

 Extremely low- to low-income families, including the elderly and disabled, can apply for federal assistance from HUD’s largest assisted housing program.
 Commonly referred to as “Section 8,” the HUD Housing Choice Voucher program provides rental vouchers that enable seniors to obtain safe and sanitary rental housing by subsidizing a percentage of their monthly rent.

 By receiving these HUD vouchers, participants can rent privately owned units that they would not be able to afford if they had to pay the full rent amount themselves.
 Participants must pay their landlord a percentage of their income toward rent each month, while HUD pays the remainder directly to the property owner.